-To provide assurance to the international community that eradication had been achieved, it was decided to appoint international commissions to visit each of the previously endemic countries after at least two years had elapsed since the last case.3 For the commissions, knowledgeable individuals from many different countries were selected whom it was felt would be especially critical in their judgment.
+To provide assurance to the international community that eradication had been achieved, it was decided to appoint international commissions to visit each of the previously endemic countries after at least two years had elapsed since the last case.
+For the commissions, knowledgeable individuals from many different countries were selected whom it was felt would be especially critical in their judgment.
 Prior to the commission's visit, each country prepared reports detailing the nature of its program and of the surveillance activities undertaken during the proceeding two years or more.
 After reviewing the reports, members of the commission decided on the areas in each country which they wished to visit to verify the work.
-Each usually spent two to three weeks in direct field observation, usually in those areas where documentation appeared questionable or in areas considered to be at greatest risk of harboring smallpox.
+Each usually spent two to three weeks in direct field observation.

-In all, 10 different International Commissions visited 48 different countries, including all of those which had experienced endemic smallpox since 1967 and others which were bordering them.
+In all, 10 different international commissions visited 48 different countries, including all of those which had experienced endemic smallpox since 1967 and others which were bordering them.
 Special visits were also made by WHO staff and consultants to an additional 28 countries to review programs and to obtain further documentation.
-Because numerous respected scientists and public health workers from many different countries participated in these Commissions, knowledge of the nature of the smallpox program and the rigorous evidence required to certify eradication became ever more widely known.
+Because numerous respected scientists and public health workers from many different countries participated in these commissions, knowledge of the nature of the smallpox program and the rigorous evidence required to certify eradication became ever more widely known.

-Finally, in 1978, the Director-General appointed a WHO Global Commission comprised of 21 persons from 19 different countries and charged them with the responsibility of reviewing existing documentation and identifying additional measures which they considered needed to be undertaken to satisfy themselves that global eradication had been achieved.
-In January, 1980, after two years' work, the Chairman of the Global Commission was able to report to the WHO Executive Board and Assembly that the Commission was fully satisfied that eradication had been achieved.3 Confidence in the achievement was manifest quickly in the prompt action of countries to terminate their requirements for international vaccination certificates.
-Cessation of routine programs of smallpox vaccination was less rigidly implemented.
-However, in less than a year, such programs had been stopped in more than half of the countries.
+Finally, in 1978, the director-general appointed a WHO global commission comprised of 21 persons from 19 different countries and charged them with the responsibility of reviewing existing documentation and identifying additional measures which they considered needed to be undertaken to satisfy themselves that global eradication had been achieved.
+In January, 1980, after two years' work, the Chairman of the Global Commission was able to report to the WHO Executive Board and Assembly that the commission was fully satisfied that eradication had been achieved.
+Confidence in the achievement was manifest quickly in the prompt action of countries to terminate their requirements for international vaccination certificates.
+In less than one year, routine programs of smallpox vaccination had been stopped in more than half of the countries.

-Variola virus is now known to exist only in six laboratories, all of which have been inspected by international teams.
+Variola virus is now known to exist only in three laboratories, all of which have been inspected by international teams.
 The risk of accidental escape from any was considered by the WHO Global Commission to approach nil.

 The possibility that there might be an animal or natural reservoir of the virus had been of concern from the beginning of the program.
 Recalling the unexpected discovery of a natural reservoir of yellow fever virus long after eradication of that disease had commenced, we undertook and supported from the beginning of the eradication program, a wide-ranging series of studies in an effort to discover such a reservoir.
 None was found.
-The best evidence that there is no reservoir comes from the epidemiological evidence that all smallpox outbreaks detected in otherwise smallpox-free areas during the past 12 years were able to be traced to known human cases.
+The best evidence that there is no reservoir comes from the epidemiological evidence that all smallpox outbreaks detected in otherwise smallpox-free areas since 1967 were able to be traced to known human cases.
 If there were an animal reservoir or if the virus were able to persist in nature in crusts or other material, apparently "spontaneous" outbreaks should have been discovered.
 None were identified.